 Any contractor who subverts or violates the requirements listed in Chapters 1 or 55 of Title 58 will be considered to be guilty of non-compliance, and any contractor who causes a client to experience some kind of financial setback as a result of faulty service would be subject to the consequences of bond violation.
 A customer who feels that a contractor has violated the terms of an agreement could potentially file a claim against the contractor license surety bond, and assuming the claim were found to be valid, that customer could then receive the amount of a claim made.

 Whether you are in Salt Lake City, West Valley City, Provo, West Jordan, or Orem, we can help you become a bonded contractor in Utah.
 Reach out to us…we’d gladly help you get bonded, and start winning the jobs you are trying to get.

 How do contractor license bonds in Utah work?

-An applicant for a Utah contractor bond would have to contact the state for the appropriate application form and submit all required documentation, as well as the fee for applying.
-The actual Utah contractor bond would be issued by a surety company which specializes in insurance and bonds, and this application is also the responsibility of the contractor.
+An applicant for a Utah contractors bond would have to contact the state for the appropriate application form and submit all required documentation, as well as the fee for applying.
+The actual Utah contractors bond would be issued by a surety company which specializes in bonds and insurance, and this application is also the responsibility of the contractor.

 In the actual terminology of a contractor bond, the contractor would be considered the principal, and the company which issues the bond is known as the surety, while the state organization requiring the bond is known as the obligee.
 In the event that any customer feels that a violation has occurred of the agreement between himself/herself and the contractor, such that financial losses have been sustained, he/she would be within rights to make a claim against that surety bond, to recover the amount of any damages.